Maple Sea Salt Hummus

 Tahini Love (+ a Discount)

 Seeds of Collaboration is a long-time supporter of The Rogue Brussel Sprout and is offering a 20% discount to Rogue Brussel Sprout followers using the code ROGUE at check-out.
 Please get yourself some of this liquid gold!
-It changed my tahini perspective entirely, and I'm sure it will do the same for you.

-Here's what you'll need for this recipe, as well as some thoughts, tips, and possible substitutions.
+Here's what you'll need for this holiday hummus recipe, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.

 • Tahini.
-Get yourself some Seeds of Collaboration tahini, it's the best!
+Get yourself some Seeds of Collaboration tahini, it's the absolute best!
 Remember to use the code ROGUE to save 20%.

 • Maple syrup